 An Integrated Development Environment Model (IDE) is a software application made up of a collection of tools that allow the developers for software/ web development.
 Few of the IDEs may be specific to a particular language whereas few others might be compatible and would be able to support multiple languages.

 Some of the best IDEs used in website development by the developers are-

-Git is an open source system, which is available as a free software.
+Git is an open-source system, which is available as free software.
 It is currently the most popular version of a distributed control version system.
-Git is a source code management system, with emphasis on reliability and speed.
-It is initially develope for Linux kernel development.
-And it is use to handle data of project with great efficiency, data integrity and speed.
-It was written initially in C, but has now been implemented in other development languages like Python, Java and Ruby.
+Git is a source code management system, with an emphasis on reliability and speed.
+It is initially developed for Linux kernel development.
+And it is used to handle data of projects with great efficiency, data integrity, and speed.
+It was written initially in C but has now been implemented in other development languages like Python, Java, and Ruby.

 5. Sublime Text

 This is an open-source text editor developed by Adobe.
-Brackets offers advance features, like code folding, inline editing, command line integration, preprocessor support.
-It can be created only by client-side technologies like CSS, HTML and JS.
+Brackets offer advanced features, like code folding, inline editing, command line integration, preprocessor support.
+It can be created only by client-side technologies like CSS, HTML, and JS.
 And focuses on ease of understanding and hence an interactive User Interface is very important.
-It integrates with JSLint and Chrome’s Development tools for debugging.
+It integrates with JSLint and Chrome’s Developer tools for debugging.

 For a Node.js developer, there is an abundance of tools to select from to get the job done.
 There are plenty of IDEs, frameworks, and testing tools available for developing the application.
 Many of our developers work to develop a useful application by using Node.js.
 The above mentioned 7 tools are some of the best as stated by our developers that can also be used by you to build the web applications you wish to develop.